- $7,035.57 = How much it costs to travel around the world through nine countries over five and a half months

 After finishing undergrad at the University of Michigan, I hit the road for a long term trip on my own terms.
 Although I'd dipped my feet in independent travel, that months-long trip without set obligations had evaded me.

-Starting in the Winter of 2011, I'm undertook a new trip that began in Shanghai and took me through China, Mongolia, Siberian Russia, Kazakhstan, Georgia, Armenia, Turkey, Bulgaria, and Romania.
-As of mid 2011, I'm locked down in medical school at Stanford, but being out in the Bay Area is just as good as traveling.
-I'm trying to take advantage of what Stanford's known for and dabble around in informatics and how it applies in medicine.
+Starting in the Winter of 2010, I'm undertook a new trip that began in Shanghai and took me through China, Mongolia, Siberian Russia, Kazakhstan, Georgia, Armenia, Turkey, Bulgaria, and Romania.
+As of mid 2011, I'm in medical school at Stanford, but being out in the Bay Area is just as good as traveling.

 If personal details tickle your fancy, I was born in Atlanta and raised outside the metro Detroit area.
 I graduated with a degree in microbiology and worked a few jobs in college for extra money to fund my trips, including temp hospital employment, teaching, and doing research.
 When people ask about research I've done, I typically respond that it will lull them into sleep, but digitally I can point you here and then you can actually fall asleep.